-- To date, Sodexo has served 6,920,409 meals to Springfield Public Schools students since the program began on March 12th (meals included breakfast, lunch, dinner and snacks) - o 17 school sites - Additional site at Smead Arena / Central High School added to complement the Oasis Food Bank on Fridays - Over 20,0000 laptops have been distributed to students for remote learning - o 10,000 laptops were given out over the summer, including to our homeless students - o 7,000 laptops were already distributed to our students before the pandemic - IPads being distributed to Pre-K students - Following new Department of Elementary and Secondary Education (DESE) guidelines for remote learning and enrichment - Continuing to review, along with state officials and other School Superintendents, a phased reopening plan for the academic year - Springfield School Committee voted on Thursday, August 6, 2020 to open fully remote for the first marking period, with a plan to reassess the school model at that time. - School Committee had previously voted to push the start date for the 2020-2021 school year back two weeks - Industrial Hygienist presented report to School Committee on all school buildings for air quality, air flow, protection, and appropriate measures to help mitigate any potential spread of the virus for the safety of employees and students - Student attendance - o 91.7% student attendance for remote learning in first week - o 92% student attendance for September - o 92% student attendance for October - o 91.5% student attendance for November - o 92.1% student attendance for December - o 91.2% student attendance for January - Student athletes and coaches are being tested for school sports - DESE announced updates to the schedules and expectations for MCAS high school testing and ACCESS testing.
+- To date, Sodexo has served 6,930,507 meals to Springfield Public Schools students since the program began on March 12th (meals included breakfast, lunch, dinner and snacks) - o 11 school sites (feeding sites reduced from 18 sites due to return to in-person learning - Additional site at Smead Arena / Central High School added to complement the Oasis Food Bank on Fridays - Over 20,0000 laptops have been distributed to students for remote learning - o 10,000 laptops were given out over the summer, including to our homeless students - o 7,000 laptops were already distributed to our students before the pandemic - IPads being distributed to Pre-K students - Following new Department of Elementary and Secondary Education (DESE) guidelines for remote learning and enrichment - Continuing to review, along with state officials and other School Superintendents, a phased reopening plan for the academic year - Springfield School Committee voted on Thursday, August 6, 2020 to open fully remote for the first marking period, with a plan to reassess the school model at that time. - School Committee had previously voted to push the start date for the 2020-2021 school year back two weeks - Industrial Hygienist presented report to School Committee on all school buildings for air quality, air flow, protection, and appropriate measures to help mitigate any potential spread of the virus for the safety of employees and students - Student attendance - o 91.7% student attendance for remote learning in first week - o 92% student attendance for September - o 92% student attendance for October - o 91.5% student attendance for November - o 92.1% student attendance for December - o 91.2% student attendance for January - Student athletes and coaches are being tested for school sports - DESE announced updates to the schedules and expectations for MCAS high school testing and ACCESS testing.
 Click here for more information. - SPS has exceeded DESE remote learning time expectations - \$1.2 million invested in ventilation improvements at all schools - Commissioner Jeffrey Riley has approved SPS waiver for hybrid model of learning - SPS to adjust meals service program schedule for Good Friday and return to in-school learning